John Rufus

-John Rufus, John of Beth Rufina (also spelled Ruphina), or John of Maiuma (born c.
+John Rufus, John of Beth Rufina (also spelled Ruphina), John, Bishop of Gaza, or John of Maiuma (born c.
 AD 450), was an anti-Chalcedonian priest of Antioch, a disciple of Peter the Iberian and an ecclesiastical historian who possibly served as the bishop of Maiuma.
 He wrote the Plerophoriae, the Life of Peter the Iberian, and the Commemoration of the Death of Theodosius.
+He is canonized in the Coptic Orthodox Church under the name of "John, Bishop of Gaza," venerated on 11 Paremhotep.

 Life

 Almost everything that we know about John Rufus originates in his own work, with a few more details from the Life of Severus by Zacharias Scholasticus.
 John's name is derived from the fact that he was a monk from the Monastery of Beth Rufina.

 John was born in the province of Arabia (see Plerophoriae 22) around AD 450 and studied jurisprudence at the exclusive law school of Berytus (modern-day Beirut), where his fellow student, Theodore of Ascalon, brought him into contact with his future spiritual master, Peter the Iberian.
 Evgarius, Rufus' younger brother, also studied law at Berytus and showed much interest in the values of religion and monasticism.
 John became a monk and left for Antioch, where he was ordained as a priest by the city's anti-Chalcedonian patriarch, Peter the Fuller, during the reign of Emperor Basiliscus (r.
 January 475 – August 476).
 Upon the return to power of Emperor Zeno and the expulsion of Peter the Fuller in 477, John moved to Palestine in 479, where he became a disciple of Peter the Iberian and joined his monastic community located between Gaza and Maiuma.
 Here he became one of Peter's intimate students, which would allow him to give firsthand evidence of the last twelve years of his teacher's life.
 As a native of the province of Arabia, a region he knew in detail, as proven by the section of the Life dealing with Peter the Iberian's travels through that province, John Rufus might have acted there as Peter's guide.
 At Peter the Iberian's death in 491, he passed on the leadership of his monastery to four of his disciples, most prominently to Theodore of Ascalon, while John Rufus became the priest of the monastery church.
 Whether John Rufus did become the bishop of Maiuma, as mentioned in the title of the Plerophoriae, cannot be supported with other sources; he might have been consecrated as such by the anti-Chalcedonians after the death of Peter the Iberian.
 After Peter's death, the anti-Chalcedonian party in Palestine might have seen in John Rufus their new spiritual leader.